Rushyo/VindicateTool/README.md

 Vindicate will now search for LLMNR/NBNS/mDNS spoofing and report back.

+If you see nothing happening, try using the `-v` flag to get more verbose output on what Vindicate is doing.

+If there is spoofing going on, you may see something like this:

+`Vindicate - Copyright (C) 2017 Danny Moules
+This program comes with ABSOLUTELY NO WARRANTY.
+This is free software, and you are welcome to redistribute it under certain conditions; see LICENSE for details.

+Received NBNS response from 192.168.1.24 claiming 192.168.1.24 Received LLMNR response from 192.168.1.24 claiming 192.168.1.24 Spoofing confidence level adjusted to Medium
+Spoofing confidence level adjusted to Medium
+Detected active WPAD proxy at 192.168.1.24 claiming HTTP Code OK Detected active WPAD proxy at 192.168.1.24 claiming HTTP Code OK Spoofing confidence level adjusted to Certain
+Detected service on SMB TCP port at 192.168.1.24 Detected service on SMB TCP port at 192.168.1.24`

+This indicates an ongoing attack (in this case, Responder running with defaults).

+Use ESC to close the application.

 ### Get more info

 Use `-v` with VindicateCLI to get more verbose output.